aiff22/SQAD/README.md

-# SQAD
+# SQAD: Automatic Smartphone Camera Quality Assessment and Benchmarking
-SQAD: Automatic Smartphone Camera Quality Assessment and Benchmarking<br>
+Official webpage for ICCV'23 paper "SQAD: Automatic Smartphone Camera Quality Assessment and Benchmarking"<br>

 Dataset download: [SQAD]().
 There are three folders contained: *train*, *test*, and *sample_crop16*.
 Follow the instructions below to prepare the data for training.<br>

-You can download our pre-trained models from this link: Pre-trained [model zoo]()
+You can download our pre-trained models from this link: pre-trained [model zoo]()

 TODO List:
 - [ ] add tables for baseline results